<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=4084914&amp;fmt=gif">

 Monitoring

-DGB has deployed an innovative and award winning 18 data collection system that consists of battery-operated smartphones, GPS receivers, data, and image uploads through laptops or internet access points to monitor project activities.
+DGB has deployed an innovative and award-winning 18-data collection system that consists of battery-operated smartphones, GPS receivers, data, and image uploads through laptops or internet access points to monitor project activities.
 The data collection is conducted by trained local representatives, called Quantifiers, who are often Small Group members.
-They travel to each specific project area by walking, bikes, and local buses.
+They travel to each specific project area by walking, biking, and taking local buses.
 DGB does not own any vehicles.

 DGB-Nature-Conversation-Projects-Uganda-Reforestation-4